patrickkunka/mixitup/docs/mixitup.Config.controls.md

-A boolean dictating whether or not the default controls should be enabled for the mixer instance.
+A boolean dictating whether or not controls should be enabled for the mixer instance.

 If `true` (default behavior), MixItUp will search the DOM for any clickable elements with `data-filter`, `data-sort` or `data-toggle` attributes, and bind them for click events.